State Board of Education State Report Cards on Educator Preparation Programs

 Each year, the State Board of Education issues a report card of all educator preparation programs in Tennessee, detailing several aspects of the educator preparation programs including student information, employment of graduates, and the impact/effectiveness levels of graduates.

-Teachers prepared by UT demonstrate a positive impact on P-12 student learning.
-Over 65% of those completing our program showed a Level 3 or above performance level in their first year of teaching, as indicated by the most recent data available from the State.
+TVAAS: Over 67% of those completing our program showed a Level 3 or above performance level in their first year of teaching, as indicated by the most recent data available from the State.
 Levels 3, 4, and 5 are indicators of a teacher’s positive impact on student learning, as measured by the state’s standardized testing system.
 This is higher than the state average of 61.3%.

-Teachers who were prepared by UT show higher than average observation scores as well as higher than average Level of Effectiveness scores.
+Teachers who were prepared by UT show higher than average observation scores as well as higher than average Level of Effectiveness (LOE) scores.

 Previous years measures of teaching effectiveness are available:

 Both initial teacher preparation and advanced educator preparation programs survey employers to ensure their satisfaction with the preparation programs.

 For initial programs, a survey is sent each spring to a wide range of principals, assistant principals, and district level leaders who employ graduates of our teacher education programs.
 The feedback from this survey is analyzed both for the program as a whole, and also disaggregated to specific program areas, for the purpose of informing evidence-based improvements to our teacher preparation programs.